ArmDeveloperEcosystem/arm-learning-paths/content/learning-paths/server-and-cloud/zlib/py-zlib.md

 ## Detailed Steps

-The previous section explained how to build the Cloudflare `zlib` which incudes the use of `crc32` instructions to improve performance on data compression.
+The previous section explained how to build the Cloudflare `zlib` which includes the use of `crc32` instructions to improve performance on data compression.

 Let's use a Python example and measure the performance difference with `zlib-cloudflare`.